ActiveDataBio/rsnippet/README.md

 <!--rsnippet-title-->
 # Rsnippet Guidelines
 <!--rsnippet-description-->
 The Rsnippet Guidelines outlines a set of rules and suggestions for formatting rsnippets to be used with the Active Data Biology (ADBio) program.
 Rsnippets contain and define classes and functions which reads in a series of inputs, runs a statistical test, and returns the outcome of the test for use by the ADBio program and interactive interface.
 The basic ADBio program includes a variety of default statistical tests implemented for the user.
-If the user would like to create their own tests, this file should serve as a reference.
+If the user would like to create test snippets themselves, this file should serve as a reference.

 <!--rnsippet-file header-->
 ## Rsnippet File Header